from £1850 pp

 The cooking traditions in Tuscany have been around for centuries.
 You can find several types of bread that were made from different ingredients and had been formed in various ways over the years.
 Imagine the dishes prepared by your grandmother and take them several levels higher.
 This is what you will get when you eat the dishes made in Tuscany.
 Among their specialities is the Tagliatelle cooked with either wild boar or hare meat.
 You should also try the Bistecca alla Fiorentina and the rice pie for dessert.
 Speaking of dessert, try the best gelato in Pisa.
 You might have tried gelato before, but the country where this dessert started definitely tastes way better.

 Go for wine tasting

 There is no better place to try a glass of wine other than Tuscany.
 It offers lots of vineyards where you can go wine tasting.
 Due to the best climate in this area, they were able to produce some of the best wines in the world.
 Go there on September to see the fruits being harvested and turned into wine.

 Hot springs and beyond

 Have you imagined a place where you dip your body on a natural hot spring while lots of beautiful plants and flowers surround you?
 This is precisely what you can find in Tuscany.
 The elegant surroundings are utterly captivating.
 You will be amazed by these natural formations and think of just staying there for good.

 When is the best time to go?

 If you want to save money, visit Tuscany in August.
-Italy’s vacation time is in August, so a lot of people are going to places for a holiday.
-This is considered off-season in Italy, so everything is cheaper.
-The good thing is that you won’t have to worry about the crowd.
-The problem is that due to the low number of visitors, some places close early and there might be fewer activities.
-Some areas might not even open at all.
+Italy’s vacation time is in August, so a lot of the locals are elsewhere on holiday, meaning August is considered off-season in Italy.
+The positives are that you won’t have to worry about the crowds, but due to the low number of visitors, you might find some shops, restaurants or attractions closing early.